grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve SpawnIndex
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''
 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

-**To Reproduce**
+**To reproduce**

 A minimal reproducible example to demonstrate the bug.